Penang: Education

 Universiti Sains Malaysia, Malaysia's second oldest tertiary institution, was founded in 1969.

 Penang Free School, founded in 1816, is the oldest English school in Southeast Asia.

 As with the rest of Malaysia, Penang's education system falls under the purview of the federal government.
 While Malay and English are mandatory subjects in all schools, vernacular schools are also permitted to use either Mandarin or Tamil as the medium of instruction.
 Penang's literacy rate is the third highest in Malaysia after Kuala Lumpur and Selangor, standing at 99.5% as of 2014.
-Moreover, Penang's Human Development Index (HDI) value of 0.839 is also the highest among Malaysian states.
+Moreover, Penang's Human Development Index (HDI) value of 0.839 is also the second highest among Malaysian states.

 Penang is home to 49 tertiary institutions (including universities, colleges, medical colleges, industrial training institutes and teaching schools), 13 international and expatriate schools, 128 secondary schools, 271 primary schools and 609 kindergartens.
 George Town is home to some of Malaysia's oldest schools.
 Established in 1816, Penang Free School (PFS) is the oldest English school in Southeast Asia.
 British colonial rule had also encouraged the growth of mission schools in George Town such as St. Xavier's Institution, St. George's Girls' School and Methodist Boys' School.

 Penang is also a pioneer in Malaysia's present-day Chinese education system, with the establishment of its first Chinese school in 1819.
 Prominent Chinese schools in the state include Chung Ling High School, Penang Chinese Girls' High School, Heng Ee High School and Jit Sin High School, among others.
 In addition, George Town has 13 international and expatriate schools that offer either British, American or International Baccalaureate syllabuses.

 Universiti Sains Malaysia (USM) is the premier public university in Penang.
 As of 2025, it is ranked 146th in the QS World University Rankings, third in Malaysia after Universiti Malaya and Universiti Kebangsaan Malaysia.
 Most of the other tertiary institutions in the state are privately-run, including Wawasan Open University, Han Chiang University College of Communication, DISTED College and RCSI & UCD Malaysia Campus.
 RECSAM, one of the 26 specialist institutions of the Southeast Asian Ministers of Education Organization, is headquartered in George Town.

 The Penang Public Library Corporation is the state government body tasked with the operation of public libraries throughout the state.
 In 2016, the Penang state government launched Malaysia's first digital library, situated within the grounds of PFS.
 Similar digital libraries have since been built at various locations throughout the state.